-PT owners recognize that patient compliance is critical to the success of both the patient’s recovery and the practice.
+PT owners recognize that patient compliance & retention is critical to the success of both the patient’s recovery and for the practice.
 The designed course of treatments is specific to the condition and musculoskeletal improvements needed.
 For some, that means 6 weeks of PT with 3 appointments per week.
 For others, this could be 8 weeks of treatment twice a week.
 Typically, most patients need to see their physical therapist 16-24 times to completely recover and be pain-free.

 First, you need to emphasize the value of each appointment.
 We know what happens—the patient starts to feel better after 2-3 weeks, and they think they don’t need PT anymore.
 But, relieving pain is not the only outcome patients need to understand.
 Reducing pain for the long term is achieved by improving the musculoskeletal conditions to support safe, effective movements in the future.
 Therefore, it takes 4-6 additional weeks of PT to ensure complete recovery.